A Spot-On product for the treatment and prevention of tick, flea and mite infestations in dogs and cats.

 It is a systemic insecticide and acaricide.

-Cats: the product provides immediate and persistent flea and tick activity for 3 months.
+Cats: the product provides immediate and persistent flea and tick killing activity for 3 months.

-Dogs: the product provides immediate and persistent tick activity for 4 months and flea activity for 6 months.
+Dogs: the product provides immediate and persistent tick killing activity for 4 months and flea killing activity for 6 months.

 Ticks and fleas must attach to the host and commence feeding in order to be exposed to the active substance.
 The onset of effect is within 8 hours.

 Bravecto® Spot-On is efficacious for the treatment of the following: